wpatter6/PokemonGoDiscordRaidBot/README.md

 ## How to install:
 1. Get the zip file for your operating system from the `Releases` folder, either by downloading it directly or building using the Build instructions.
 1. Extract the package and run the executable.
 It will ask for the following values:
     1. Discord bot token.
-Copy this from the bot you created at [here](https://discordapp.com/developers/applications/me)
+Copy this from the bot you created [here](https://discordapp.com/developers/applications/me)
     1. Google API key to use for location geocoding.
     1. Command Prefix will be the prefix for the below commands (ex: "!")
     1. Default output channel should be the channel name from your discord server that the bot should post into.
     1. These values will be stored in the `configuration\config.json` file.
 If you wish to change them in the future, you can do so in this file, or delete it and re-enter them the next time you run the bot.
 If you edit the json directly, you will need to close and restart the bot for the changes to take effect.

 ## How to Build:
 1. Download the full repository.